 Please note that I’ve edited the transcript a little to make it read better.
 I’ve also added a few extra notes I thought would be useful.

 If you watched the video and are looking for the links to buy the devices, you can find them at the end of each section.
-Please note that they are affiliate links, so I might make a small commission if you buy through them.
-This comes at no extra cost to you.
-And I bought all the devices in this test myself, so there was no influence from any of the companies.
+They are affiliate links, so I might make a small commission if you buy through them.

 This section starts at 0:00 in the video